MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 ---

-**Here is a message from BlizZard on the Scrimba Discord General channel:**
+**Here is a message from BlizZard, found on the Scrimba Discord General channel:**

 *To the Scrimba team and the entire community, I have no words to express my gratitude towards you.
 Still in shock that I won, literally shaking right now.
 The sole reason I participated in Javascriptmas was so that I could get some coding practice in during my exams where I normally would not have been doing any coding and never thought I would win.
 Javascriptmas is an amazing event and I would encourage everyone to participate in it.
 You never know, you could win just like me.*